docarray/docarray/docs/user_guide/intro.md

     pip install "docarray"
     ```

-    If you want to install user protobuf with minimal dependencies you can do
+    If you want to use protobuf and DocArray you can do

     ```
-    pip install "docarray[common]"
+    pip install "docarray[proto]"
     ```

 Depending on your usage you might want to only use `DocArray` with only a couple of specific modalities.